 Cerebos began to manufacture A1 sauce in Canada from 1962, and in South Africa from 1963.

 The Vauxhall factory was closed in 1967, and the valuable site was sold for £900,000.
 Keybridge House now stands in its place.

 Brand & Co production was relocated to the Cerebos plant in Greatham, County Durham.
 Sales of Brand’s tinned soups were growing, and the Greatham site offered ample space for expansion.

 Cerebos was acquired by Rank Hovis McDougall (RHM) for £61 million in 1968.
 That same year, Brand & Co won a Queen’s Award for Industry for export achievement.

-Premier Foods, the successor to RHM, still manufacture A1 sauce in England for export to Asian and European markets.
-English-made A1 sauce contains tomatoes, malt vinegar, spirit vinegar, sugar, dates, salt, locust bean gum (a thickener), ginger, caramel colour, onion powder, nutmeg, black pepper and cayenne pepper.
+A1 sauce from Britain contains tomatoes, malt vinegar, spirit vinegar, sugar, dates, salt, carob gum (a thickening agent), ginger, caramel colouring, onion powder, nutmeg, black pepper and cayenne pepper.

 A1 sauce in the United States contains tomato puree, spirit vinegar, corn syrup, salt, raisin paste, crushed orange puree, mixed spices, garlic powder, caramel colouring, onion powder, potassium sorbate (a preservative), xanthan gum (a thickening agent) and celery seeds.

 A1 sauce for the Canadian market is made from malt vinegar, spirit vinegar, tomato puree, sugar, modified cornstarch (a thickening agent), salt, orange juice concentrate, raisin juice concentrate, black treacle, spices, caramel colouring, citric acid and beet powder.